Skip to content

 Terminal window

-# On your dev machine — make changes, open PR, merge to main
+# On your dev machine — make changes, open a PR, merge to main

 git push